TheTumultuousUnicornOfDarkness/CPU-X/README.md

 * **CPU-X won't start**: try to do a `chmod +x` on binary.
 * **CPU-X still won't start**: run it from a shell, and look output.
-* **Some labels are empty**: verify if CPU-X is run with root privileges.
-If it is the case, your hardware is not recognised by a library.
+* **Some labels are empty**: CPU-X needs root privileges to run fine.
+If you manually build CPU-X, check dependencies.
+Or else, if a label is still empty, your hardware isn't recognized by a library.

 ## Bugs/Improvements/Request features